Bolt-Dumbo Transformer: Asynchronous Consensus As Fast As the Pipelined BFT: framework

-Beside the above ``timeout'' mechanism that interrupts when $\tobc[e]$ does not progress in time, we also consider the case that some transactions are probably censored: if the oldest input transaction (i.e., the top transaction at the input buffer) is not output for a long duration $T$, an interruption is also raised to abandon $\tobc[e]$.
-Finally, a party might also raise an interruption when $\tobc[e]$ returns enough blocks, so it is the time to shift into the next epoch.
-Once a party is interrupted for any reason out of the three, it immediately abandons $\tobc[e]$ and multicasts its lasest ``pace'' in $\tobc[e]$ (e.g., the non-empty $1$-$\notarized$ block's slot number) along with the corresponding proof via the $\view$ message.

-For concrete instantiations of $\tobc$, there are various choices to carter varying demands as earlier discussed in Section \ref{sec:fast}.
-For example, $\mathsf{Bolt}$-$\mathsf{HS}$ is through the lens of HotStuff (see Figure \ref{fig:multicast}), which is driven by a designated leader in an extremely simple ``pipelined'' fashion and could be low latency in practice for its simplest communication pattern. $\tobc$ could also be built from broadcast protocols, like $\mathsf{Bolt}$-$\mathsf{RBC}$ using $\RBC$ (see Figure \ref{fig:prbc}), which can better shift the communication load from the leader to all parties so it might subject to better performance if larger batch sizes are used for throughput.

-\item {\em $\trans$ phase.} If an honest party receives ($2f+1$) valid $\view$ messages from distinct parties regarding to $\tobc[e]$, it enters this $\trans$ phase.
-It is easy to see that once an honest party switches to the $\trans$ phase of the epoch $e$, then all honest parties will do so, because when an honest party starts $\trans$, then it must be receive at least $2f+1$ $\view$ messages from distinct nodes for epoch $e$, then at least those $f+1$ honest parties abandon $\tobc[e]$, resulting in that the $\tobc[e]$ instance cannot output any valid block to any honest parties, so all honest parties' timer must raise interruptions and then abandon $\tobc[e]$ in at most $\bigO(\tau)$ asynchronous rounds.
-Clearly, this induces that all honest parties will mulitcast $\view$ messages and therefore switch to the $\trans$ phase for epoch $e$.

-Once entering the $\trans$ phase, the party simply computes the maximum ``pace'' $\maxview$ out of the $2f+1$ slot numbers including by the $2f+1$ $\view$ messages that it received, and it would use $\maxview$ as input to invoke the $\tcvba[e]$ instance.
-Once $\tcvba[e]$ returns a value $p$, each party would reach an agreement that the $\tobc[e]$ instance did finalize the common pace as $p-1$, and it would sync up to here if it did not yet output $p-1$ blocks during executing $\tobc[e]$.
+\item {\em $\trans$ phase.} If an honest party receives ($n-f$) valid $\view$ messages from distinct parties w.r.t. $\tobc[e]$, it enters $\trans$.
+In the phase, the party chooses the maximum ``pace'' $\maxview$ out of the $n-f$ ``paces'' sent from distinct parties, and it would use this $\maxview$ as input to invoke the $\tcvba[e]$ instance.
+When $\tcvba[e]$ returns a value $\mathsf{syncPace}$, all parties agree to continue from the $\mathsf{syncPace}$-th block in $\tcvba[e]$.
+In some worse case that a party did not yet receive all blocks up to $\mathsf{syncPace}$, it can fetch the missing blocks from other parties by calling the $\gethelp$ function (cf. Fig. \ref{fig:help}).

-\item {\em $\dumbo$ phase.} This phase may not be executed unless the optimistic path of current epoch $e$ makes no progress at all, i.e, the finally reached common pace during the $\trans$ phase is zero.
-In this case, $\tobc[e]$ essentially contributes nothing to the final output, so $\dumbo$ BFT is invoked to produce some blocks (e.g., 1) despite how bad the underlying network is, which becomes the key for us to ensure liveness.
+\item {\em $\Pessimistic$ phase.} This phase may not be executed unless the optimistic fastlane of the current epoch $e$ makes no progress at all, i.e, $\mathsf{syncPace}=0$.
+In the worst case, $\Pessimistic$ is invoked to guarantee that some blocks (e.g., one) can be generated despite an adversarial network or corrupt leaders, which becomes the last line of defense to ensure the critical liveness.